Link Microsoft Entra ID with Relution

 Application permissionstile.

-For newly added API permissions, an exclamation mark is initially shown as the status.
-An administrator must grant consent once so that Microsoft Graph actually receives the permissions.
-Afterwards, the status is displayed with a green check mark as Granted, and the permissions are active.
+For newly added API permissions, an exclamation mark is initially displayed as the status.
+Administrators must grant consent once so that Microsoft Graph actually receives these permissions.
+The status is then shown as Granted with a green check mark.

 Define the redirect URI